 There are detailed tax and structural differences between LLCs vs. S-corps.
 Many small business owners aim for the best of both worlds by registering their company as an LLC and electing S-corp tax status.
 This gives the business owner the legal and organizational benefits of an LLC, but the IRS treats the business as an S-corp for tax purposes.

-Here, we’ll explain more about the similarities and differences between LLCs vs. S-corps.
-We’ll show you how to elect S-corp taxation and work though some examples about which business structure will save your company more money.
+Here, we’ll explain more about the similarities and differences between S-corps vs. LLCs.
+We’ll show you how to elect S-corp taxation and work through some examples about which business structure will save your company more money.

 A limited liability company (LLC) is a business entity structure that’s recognized by all 50 states.
 In order to form an LLC, you must register your business with the state and file articles of organization, in a process that’s similar to incorporation.